serradura/u-case/README.md

 ```

 As you can see the `Users::ValidatePassword` expects a user as its input.
 So, how does it receives the user?
-It receives the user from the `Users::FindByEmail` success result!
+Answer: It receives the user from the `Users::FindByEmail` success result!

-And this, is the power of use cases composition because the output
-of one step will compose the input of the next use case in the flow!
+And this is the power of use cases composition because the output of one step will compose the input of the next use case in the flow!

 > input **>>** process **>>** output

-> **Note:** Check out these test examples [Micro::Cases::Flow](https://github.com/serradura/u-case/blob/c96a3650469da40dc9f83ff678204055b7015d01/test/micro/cases/flow/result_transitions_test.rb) and [Micro::Cases::Safe::Flow](https://github.com/serradura/u-case/blob/c96a3650469da40dc9f83ff678204055b7015d01/test/micro/cases/safe/flow/result_transitions_test.rb) to see different use cases sharing their own data.
+> **Note:** Check out these test examples [Micro::Cases::Flow](https://github.com/serradura/u-case/blob/c96a3650469da40dc9f83ff678204055b7015d01/test/micro/cases/flow/result_transitions_test.rb) and [Micro::Cases::Safe::Flow](https://github.com/serradura/u-case/blob/c96a3650469da40dc9f83ff678204055b7015d01/test/micro/cases/safe/flow/result_transitions_test.rb) to see different use cases having access to the data in a flow.

 [⬆️ Back to Top](#table-of-contents-)